angular/angular/aio/content/guide/glossary.md

 Compare to [NgModule][AioGuideGlossaryNgmodule].

-## ngcc

-Angular compatibility compiler.
-If you build your application using [Ivy][AioGuideGlossaryIvy], but it depends on libraries that have not been compiled with Ivy, the Angular CLI uses `ngcc` to automatically update the dependent libraries to use Ivy.

 ## NgModule

 A class definition preceded by the `@NgModule()` [decorator][AioGuideGlossaryDecoratorDecoration], which declares and serves as a manifest for a block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.